-It is very interesting to observe that, even a model trained only with 10-min averages, is still able to provide for time-resolved estimates of the parameters.
-To illustrate this fact, Fig. 9 reports a 10 Hz time history of the vertical shears from the validation sub-set.
-The figure corresponds to about two days of operation, during which the wind direction, Fig. 9 (c), was $\Gamma \in [145,260]$ deg.
-Turbine and met-mast are roughly aligned for $\Gamma \in [177.5,215]$ deg; WT1 is in the wake of WT2 for approximatively $\Gamma \in [120,170]$ deg, the two directions being indicated in the plot with two horizontal dashed lines.
-Figure 9 (a) shows the lower-half-rotor shears measured at the met-mast and by the sector-equivalent speeds.
-Although some discrepancies are present, the figure shows that the sector-effective observer is capable of following the main changes in shear captured by the met-mast.
-The main discrepancies can be found between 2PM of October 21 and about 4AM of October 22, when WT1 is in the wake of WT2 or in its close proximity.
-However, one should not forget that the two estimates correspond to two locations spaced 2.5D apart, and that the exact ground truth at the rotor disk -where the observers operate- is unknown.
-Figure 9 (b) shows the rotor-equivalent shear estimated by Eq.
-(9) based on rotor harmonics and its reference quantity obtained by the sector-equivalent speeds.
-The two vertical shears are in excellent agreement, even with respect to relatively fast fluctuations.
+It is very interesting to observe that even a model trained only with 10 min averages is still able to provide for timeresolved estimates of the parameters.
+To illustrate this fact, Fig. 9 reports a 10 Hz time history of the vertical shears from the validation subset.
+The figure corresponds to about 2 d of operation during which the wind direction, Fig. 9c, was $\Gamma \in [145, 260]^{\circ}$.
+Turbine and met mast are roughly aligned for $\Gamma \in [177.5, 215]^{\circ}$; WT1 is in the wake of WT2 for approximatively $\Gamma \in [120, 170]^{\circ}$, the two directions being indicated in the plot with two dashed horizontal lines.
+Figure 9a shows the lower-half-rotor shears measured at the met mast and by the sector-equivalent speeds.
+Although some discrepancies are present, the figure shows that the sectoreffective observer is capable of following the main changes in shear captured by the met mast.
+The main discrepancies can be found between 14:00 on 21 October and about 04:00 on 22 October when WT1 is in the wake of WT2 or in its close proximity.
+However, one should not forget that the two estimates correspond to two locations spaced 2.5 D apart and that the exact ground truth at the rotor disk - where the observers operate - is unknown.
+Figure 9b shows the rotor-equivalent shear estimated by Eq.
+(9) based on rotor harmonics and its reference quantity obtained by the sectorequivalent speeds.
+The two vertical shears are in excellent agreement even with respect to relatively fast fluctuations.

 Figure 9.
 Time history of vertical shears at 10 Hz.
-Lower-half-rotor shear from the met-mast (blue) and the sector-effective observer (black) (a); full-rotor-equivalent shear using Eq.
-(9) (red) and reference from the sector-effective observer (black) (b); wind direction measured at the met-mast, with WT1 in the wake of WT2 between 120 and 170 deg (dashed horizontal lines) (c).
+Lower-half-rotor shear from the met mast (blue) and the sector-effective observer (black) (a); full-rotor-equivalent shear using Eq.
+(9) (red) and reference from the sector-effective observer (black) (b); wind direction measured at the met mast with WT1 in the wake of WT2 between 120 and 170° (dashed horizontal lines) (c).